cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 <HighlightBox type="info">

-Starport creates a number of other files.
+Starport creates several other files.
 For details and to guide you on how to make additions to existing files see the [My Own Chain chapter](../5-my-own-chain/01-index).

 </HighlightBox>